Hinduja Foundries

 Hinduja Foundries Ltd (HFL) is a part of the $12 billion Hinduja Group.
 Hinduja Foundries is India’s largest casting maker.
-Hinduja has three facilities in Chennai and Hyderabad which put together manufacturer’s 100,000 MT of castings in the form of cylinder blocks, heads, housings, manifolds, brake drums etc., made of aluminum, cast iron and SG iron.
+Hinduja has three facilities in Chennai and Hyderabad which put together manufacturer's 100,000 MT of castings in the form of cylinder blocks, heads, housings, manifolds, brake drums etc., made of aluminum, cast iron and SG iron.

 Hinduja Foundries has two plants.
 The parent company is in Ennore, Chennai, one in Sriperumbudur.

 History

 Hinduja Foundries was established in 1959 as Ennore Foundries.
 It was named so because it was founded in Ennore, a fishermens hamlet situated app.15 km north of Chennai.
 Initially promoted by British Leyland, Ennore Foundry began commercial production in 1961.
 Since then the castings manufactured at its plant has been supplied to automobile industries across India.

 Hinduja Foundries was established to cater to the needs of Ashok Leyland and became the largest casting maker in India.
 Ennore foundries acquired Ductron Castings in Hyderabad and set up a green field foundry in Sriperumbudur.

 Hinduja is the largest automotive jobbing foundry in India with production capacity of nearly 100,000 MT of grey iron casting and 3000 MT of aluminum gravity die-casting.

+In 2016 it was announced that Hinduja Foundries Ltd was to be amalgamated with Ashok Leyland Ltd.